-- Cinnamon raisin bagel with some peanut butter and sliced banana on top.
+- Cinnamon raisin bagel with some peanut butter (Teddy’s All Natural Peanut butter is our family’s favorite!) and sliced banana on top.

 - A nice warm bowl of oatmeal with sliced banana (bananas are relatively low in fiber, which is a good thing on race day- trust me!) or a little fruit preserves mixed in.

 - A breakfast smoothie or shake can also be a good idea–provided that it is low in protein, fat, and fiber.
 You want about 80% of your pre-race calories to come from carbohydrates.
 Protein and fat take longer to digest, and fiber–well, you know the deal with that one!